hackiku/pipewriter-app/src/lib/blog/content/copywriter-frontend-architecture/index.md

 title: "Copywriting Components: A Writer's Take on Frontend Architecture"
 date: "January 11, 2025"
 category: "Building in Public"
-excerpt: "Sometimes the best insights come from noticing what you're doing wrong.
-Or in this case, what you're doing differently without realizing it.
-A story about component organization, rocket launches, and why writers might be the architects we need."
+excerpt: "A story about component organization, rocket launches, and why writers might be the architects we need."
 readingTime: "6 min read"
 author: {
   name: "J.Z.",